illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-04/Readme.md

 In the Project Management tool the 25 points worth of tasks need to have the point value assigned to that task and also have a name that is primary responsible and clearly marked.
 This is how your Project Manager will report progress and how you will write your own and group critique at the end of the sprint.
 The professor will check in weekly during the beginning of the Lab days to check the current progress and help coordinate in anyway.

 **Note** -- this may require the group to *Swarm* on some initial items so that items that are blocking progress of the entire application don't hold up the entire team.
 Remember as a team-member it is your duty to swarm problems and solve them as a team (Third Way).
+The sprint is short - everyone is busy - you cannot wait to get started.

 ### Required Artifacts